cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

 Portfolio Balancer truly shines when used with IBKR's margin trading accounts.
 Here, individual investors can access low-cost overnight rates, previously a privilege of hedge funds and the richest people.
 Interestingly, the interest paid on such margin loans is tax-deductible, giving an additional tax benefit to small-scale investors.

 The creation of Portfolio Balancer is not just the birth of an open-source project but an attempt to democratize investing, making the art of investment accessible to everyone, from the novice to the experienced trader.
 It signals a shift towards a more stable and calculated investing strategy, making wealth creation not just a privilege of the rich, but a right of every individual.

-# Getting Started
-Clone [the github project](https://github.com/cfreundlich/portfolio-balancer/), `cd` to the root directory, and follow the directions in the README.